SonyCSLParis/SoundCL/README.md

 ## The Dataset

 The [Google Speech Command Dataset](http://arxiv.org/abs/1804.03209) is composed of 35 classes of 1 second sound utturences.
-This dataset regroups words usefull for robotics commands, and other words such as numbers and names.
+This dataset regroups words useful for robotics commands, and other words such as numbers and names.

 ## The framework